drpetersonfernandes/GameCoverScraper/README.md

 Add extra search terms in the "Extra Query" field:
 -   `"box art"` - for box art specifically
 -   `"front cover"` - for front covers only
--   `"high resolution"` - for higher quality images
+-   `"game cover"` - for cover images

 #### Theme Customization
 Access through the menu: